Sitecore/Sitecore.Pathfinder/README.md

 1. Install a Sitecore website (e.g. using [SIM (Sitecore Instance Manager)](https://marketplace.sitecore.net/modules/sitecore_instance_manager.aspx)
 2. Create an empty directory (seperate from the Sitecore website directory)
-3. Run `scc.exe new-project` in the directory
+3. Run `scc new-project` in the directory
 4. Enter Project Unique ID, website directory, Data Folder directory and a hostname
 5. Done

+### Importing an existing project
+1. Create a new (blank) project (see above)
+2. Configure the import-website task in the scconfig.json file
+3. Run `scc import-website` in the directory
+4. Done

 ## How does Pathfinder make Sitecore development easier
 * Familiar developer experience: Edit source files, build project, test, repeat...